A Lost Industry in On30

 Davis-Murdoch Stone Company

-An imagined search through Nelson County for any remnants of a forgotten soapstone operation.
+An imagined search through the Blue Ridge foothills of central Virginia for any remnants of a forgotten soapstone operation.

 On my model railroad, I try to bring to life a fictional archaeology of time and place.